cunningham-lab/dsn/docs/index.md

 \nabla_\theta H(q_\theta(z)) = E_{w \sim q_0}\left[- \nabla_\theta \log(q_\theta(f_\theta(w))) \right]
 \end{equation}

 Deep generative models typically consist of several layers of fully connected neural networks.
 When each neural network layer is restricted to be a bijective function, the sample density can be calculated using the change of variables formula at each layer of the network.
-However, this computation have cubic complexity in dimensionality for fully connected layers.
+However, this computation has cubic complexity in dimensionality for fully connected layers.
 By restricting our layers to normalizimg flows ([Rezende & Mohammed 2015](#Rezende2015variational)) -- bijective functions with fast log determinant jacobian computations, we can tractably optimize deep generative models with objectives that are a function of sample density, like entropy.

 This repository depends on [tf_util](https://github.com/cunningham-lab/tf_util), which has [code](https://github.com/cunningham-lab/tf_util/blob/master/tf_util/flows.py) for several normalizing flow classes.
 Most of our analyses use planar flows, which have proven to be most expressive and efficient in our architecture searches.